milochen0418/eos-script/README.md

 ## The most SIMPLE method is here
 $ cd ~/eos-script/installation
 $ ./reinstallAll.sh
+reinstallAll.sh script will use the *deb you downloaded before, If you want to re-download *.deb
+and install them, then use this command
+$ ./reinstallAll.sh -f

 # [Nodoes] start and monitor nodeos
 To make sure nobody use http port first, and then